bed233/Final-Year-Project/Diary.md

 ## 18/02/2023/ - 22/02/2023
 Created progress bar that links up with scanner to show user the progress of the scanner and completed the majority of the file scanner's UI.

+## 05/03/2023 - 08/03/2023
+Begun Working on my main menu layout by adding a widget to show user storage stats.